Boundedness for proper conflict-free and odd colorings: Acknowledgments

 \section{Acknowledgments}

+The authors thank the referee for the careful reading and the suggestions that improved the presentation of the paper.

-This work was initiated during the ChiPaGra workshop 2023 in Valpara\'\i so, Chile: we thank the organizers and the attendees for the great atmosphere.
-This work is supported by the following grants and projects: \begin{inparaenum}[1)] \item FAPESP-ANID Investigaci\'on Conjunta grant 2019/13364-7. \item MATHAMSUD MATH210008. \item Coordena\c cão de Aperfei\c coamento de Pessoal de N\'\i vel Superior -- Brasil -- CAPES -- Finance Code 001. \item AJ was supported by ANID/Fondecyt Regular 1220071 grant. \item KK was supported by the Spanish State Research Agency through grants RYC-2017-22701, PID2019-104844GB-I00 and the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M). \item CNL and YW were supported by the National Council for Scientific and Technological Development of Brazil (CNPq) Proc.~312026/2021-8 and Proc.~311892/2021-3. \item DAQ and WY were supported by ANID/Fondecyt Iniciación 11201251 grant. \item JPP was supported by ANID Doctoral Fellowship grant 21211955. \item MM was supported by ANID Basal Grant CMM FB210005. \item WY was supported by ANR (France) project HOSIGRA (ANR-17-CE40-0022).
+This work was initiated during the ChiPaGra workshop 2023 in Valpara\'\i so, Chile: the authors thank the organizers and the attendees for the great atmosphere.
+This work is supported by the following grants and projects: \begin{inparaenum}[1)] \item FAPESP-ANID Investigaci\'on Conjunta grant 2019/13364-7. \item MATHAMSUD MATH210008. \item Coordena\c cão de Aperfei\c coamento de Pessoal de N\'\i vel Superior -- Brasil -- CAPES -- Finance Code 001. \item AJ was supported by ANID/Fondecyt Regular grant 1220071 and ANID-MILENIO-NCN2024-103. \item KK was supported by the MICINN grant PID2022-137283NB-C22 and by the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M). \item CNL and YW were supported by the National Council for Scientific and Technological Development of Brazil (CNPq) Proc.~312026/2021-8 and Proc.~311892/2021-3; and joint project Proc.~404315/2023-2. \item MS and YW were partially supported by FAPESP (Proc.~2023/03167-5). \item DAQ and WY were supported by ANID/Fondecyt Iniciación 11201251 grant. \item JPP was supported by ANID Doctoral Fellowship grant 21211955. \item JZ was supported by ANID/CONICYT Fondecyt Regular grant 1241663. \item MM was supported by ANID Basal Grant CMM FB210005. \item WY was supported by ANR (France) project HOSIGRA (ANR-17-CE40-0022), the National Natural Science Foundation of China (NSFC, No.~12401471) and Zhejiang Provincial Natural Science Foundation of China (ZJNSFC, No.~QN25A010023).

 \end{inparaenum}